tdrossi/ARxMD/README.md

 The HL7 Organization provides standards to provide more advanced processes to intergate data using more standardized data interconnectivity.
 These integrations include SNOMED, ICD, and LOINC as an integral part of these medical codification processes.

-This includes the latest development called FHIR (Fast Healthcare Interoperability Resources), that utilizes the more common API standards used in software deevlopment to allow different software to talk to one another and to share data.
+This includes the latest HL7 development called FHIR (Fast Healthcare Interoperability Resources), that utilizes the more common API standards used in software deevlopment to allow different medical software applications to talk to one another and share data.

 ARxMD strives to provide this interoperability between both the architecture and the medical fields using these digital intergations using HL7 FHIR and the many possibilities that these APIs can provide.